Catherine Opie: Work

-A common social/political theme in her work is the concept of community.
-Opie stated that "portraiture literally creates a history of one’s community".
-She has investigated aspects of community, making portraits of many groups including the LGBT community, surfers, and high school football players.
-Her work is informed by her identity as an out lesbian and "out of incredible love and dialogue with people who share my queer identity with me and what it meant at that time in our lives".
-Her works balance personal and political.
-Her assertive portraits bring queers to a forefront that is normally silenced by societal norms.
-Her work also explores how the idea of family varies between straight and LGBTQ communities.
-Opie highlights that LGBTQ households often base their families on close friendships and community, while straight families focus on their individual families.
+A common theme in her work is the concept of community.
+Opie has stated that "portraiture literally creates a history of one’s community."
+She has made portraits of groups including LGBT people, surfers, and high school football players.
+Her work is informed by her identity as an out lesbian.
+Her work also explores how the idea of family varies between straight and LGBTQ communities, with that LGBTQ people often basing their families on close friendships and community while straight people focus on their nuclear biological families.
 She is also interested in how identities are shaped by our surrounding architecture.

-This Los Angeles-focused series sparked her ongoing project American Cities (1997–present), which is a collection of panoramic black-and-white photographs of quintessential American cities.
+Her project American Cities (1997–2006) is a collection of panoramic black-and-white photographs of American cities.
 This series is similar to an earlier work of hers, Domestic (1995–1998), which documented her 2-month RV road trip, portraying lesbian families engaging in everyday household activities across the country.

-Drawing inspiration from the transgressive photography of Robert Mapplethorpe, Nan Goldin, and sex radicals, who provided a space for liberals and feminists, Opie has also explored controversial topics and imagery in her work.
-In her O folio—6 photogravures from 1999—Opie photographed S-M porn images she took earlier for On Our Backs, but as extreme close-ups.
+Drawing inspiration from the transgressive photography of Robert Mapplethorpe, Nan Goldin, and feminist sex radicals, Opie has also explored controversial topics and imagery in her work.
+In her O folio—7 photogravures from 1999—Opie compiled extreme close-ups of sadomasochist pornographic images she had taken for On Our Backs.

-In 2011, Opie photographed the home of the actress Elizabeth Taylor in Bel Air, Los Angeles.
+In 2011, Opie photographed the home of Elizabeth Taylor in Bel Air, Los Angeles.
 Taylor died during the project and never met Opie.
 Opie took 3,000 images for the project; 129 comprised the completed study.
 The resultant images were published as 700 Nimes Road.
-Collector Daily noted the "relentless femininity of Taylor's taste" in the images contrasted with Opie's self-declared "identity as a butch woman" in Opie's forward to 700 Nimes Road and Opie's "status as an ordinary mortal" in comparison to Taylor's stardom.
+Collector Daily noted the "relentless femininity of Taylor's taste" in the images contrasted with Opie's self-declared "identity as a butch woman" in Opie's foreword to 700 Nimes Road, and Opie's "status as an ordinary mortal" in comparison to Taylor's stardom.

-Opie's first film, The Modernist (2017), is a tribute to French filmmaker Chris Marker's 1962 classic La Jetée.
+Opie's first film, The Modernist (2017), is a tribute to French filmmaker Chris Marker's 1962 film La Jetée.
 Composed of 800 still images, the film features Pig Pen (aka Stosh Fila)—a genderqueer performance artist—as the protagonist.
-The Modernist has been described as an ode to the city in which it takes place, Los Angeles, but it is also seen as questioning the legacy of modernism in America.
-In summary, the twenty-two-minute film is about an aggravated artist who just wants his own home as he has fallen in love with the architecture of Los Angeles.
-Being unable to purchase a place to live, the performance artist goes around burning down lovely architecture of LA.
+The Modernist has been described as an ode to Los Angeles that also questions the legacy of modernism in America.
+The twenty-two-minute film is about a performance artist who wants his own home and has fallen in love with the architecture of Los Angeles.
+Unable to purchase a place to live, the artist starts burning down the architecture of LA.

+Opie is influenced heavily by photographer Lewis Hine.